Data8/Data8MvcValidation/Data8.MvcValidation/readme.txt

 The standard ASP.NET validation pipeline will cause the entered telephone number to be validated, and the ModelState.IsValid property to be set to false in your controller action if an invalid telephone number is entered.

-Some types of telephone number can also be validated to a higher level, specifically mobile numbers and UK landline numbers.
-These optional services validate the number in real time against the telephone networks.
-If you have credits for the relevant web service you can enable these features in the attribute, e.g.

-[TelephoneValidation(UseMobileValidation = true, UseLandlineValidation = true)]

 In order to be validated correctly, a telephone number must have the context of a country it is within.
 If a telephone number is entered with a full international dialling code that is not a problem, but users will commonly enter their number without it.
 In